 - Strong commitment to growth mindset for both adults and students, and a desire to work collaboratively to grow team skills and capabilities

 - Belief in the power of relationships to drive collaboration

 - Relentless focus on results for traditionally underserved students, including a high bar for quality work

 Working at Teaching Lab

-This position is eligible for work in New York City.
-This position will require travel around New York City with some travel outside of the city (20-40%) based on organizational needs and capacity and time of year.
+This position is eligible for remote work anywhere in the continental United States.
+This position will not require travel for the 2020-2021 school year.
+Teaching Lab may resume travel in June 2021.
+At that time, this role will require travel (20-40%) based on organizational needs and capacity and time of year.

-Salary for this position will be commensurate with experience.
+Salary for this position is $80,000.
 Teaching Lab offers a comprehensive benefits package, including organizational contribution of 100% of employee costs and 50% of dependent costs for health/dental/vision insurance, a 401(k) program with a 4% employer match and diverse investment options, monthly technology reimbursement, and generous time off and leave policies.